 The Presbytery shall establish a roll of Associate Members.
-A Teaching Elder who is retired or serving in a capacity outside of bounds which may impede or prevent regular and/or required attendance at Presbytery meetings may, upon request, within two years of this change in call be granted the status of Associate Member.
-Those who are retired, serving in a capacity which prevents regular and/or required attendance, or those without a Presbytery approved call for two years will automatically be placed on the Associate Membership roll.
-Presbytery, by 2/3 vote, may exempt a Minister from becoming an Associate Member for one year.
+A Teaching Elder who is retired or serving in a capacity outside of bounds that may impede or prevent regular and/or required attendance at Presbytery meetings may, upon request, within two years of this change in call, be granted the status of Associate Member.
+Those who are retired, serving in a capacity that prevents regular and/or required attendance, or those without a Presbytery-approved call for two years will automatically be placed on the Associate Membership roll.
+Presbytery, by a 2/3 vote, may exempt a Minister from becoming an Associate Member for one year.
 This exemption may be granted to the minister on an annual basis.
-Presbyteries may, by 2/3 vote, receive a retired Minister from another
+144 Presbyteries may, by 2/3 vote, receive a retired Minister from another

-- G.15-2.

-- G.19-3.

-- G.19-2B.1.
+143 G.19-2B.1.

-&lt;sup>145 G.19-2B.1a was ratified by the 33rd General Assembly (2013).
+144 G.19-2B.1a was ratified by the 33rd General Assembly (2013).

 Reformed body as an Associate Member, following the normal process of examination.

-b.
+145 b.
 Rights and Restrictions

-Associate Members are entitled to serve with voice and vote on all committees of Presbytery and General Assembly.
+Associate Members are entitled to serve with voice and vote on all committees of the Presbytery and the General Assembly.
 Associate Members are entitled to serve with voice but not vote on Commissions to ordain and install pastors and to receive churches.
-Associate Members shall have voice but not vote at all Presbytery and General Assembly meetings.
+Associate Members shall have a voice but not vote at all Presbytery and General Assembly meetings.
 Associate Members are not eligible to serve as officers of any court but do retain all rights and privileges of ordination and are to be afforded the same pastoral care as Active Members.